CSIRT-SK/viruschecker/docs/driver/drivers-on-windows.md

 Kaspersky provides the command line utility called *avp.com* that may be used to scan the selected file or directory for malware and to store human readable reports to specified file.
-It can be also used to perform manual virus database updates.
+It can also update the virus database.

 By default, our driver application assumes that the *avp.com* program is available in the *Path* system variable.
 To do this, follow these steps: